View our EdD Early Childhood specialization completion requirements

 Dr. Frese serves as a doctoral chair and committee member at Walden.
 She has mentored teams participating in the Higher Learning Commission (HLC) Assessment Academy of Student Learning.
 In November, 2020, Dr. Frese assisted in facilitating a 2-day long online Results Forum, where teams who completed their four years in the HLC Assessment Academy presented results and future plans.

 For the past 4 years Dr. Frese has been actively involved with the Family Aging and Disability Services program in her community.
-Dr. Frese serves as a commissioner on the Kenosha County's Commission on Aging and Disability Services and participates in various sub-committees supporting the Commission's efforts.
+Dr. Frese serves as a commissioner on Kenosha County's Commission Board on Aging and Disability Services and participates in various sub-committees supporting the Commission's efforts.
 Dr. Frese facilitates a variety of discussion groups for seniors.
 She has also been instrumental in assisting seniors in setting up a personal email account, sending emails, taking pictures, and accessing the Internet using a computer tablet.
 She facilitates online discussions on topics of interest to seniors.
-Dr. Frese is also a full-time caregiver for her mother and other family members and an advocate for other caregivers.
+Dr. Frese is also a full-time caregiver for her mother and other family members and an advocate for caregivers.
+She also participates in various research studies related to supporting caregivers.

 Dr. Frese enjoys cooking, hiking, reading, and watching foreign films.